mcoulthurst/user-journey/README.md

 ## Data

-The CSV should be arranged in the following way (see [sample CSV](assets/data/test.csv) for details):
+The CSV should be arranged in the following way (see [sample CSV](assets/data/transposed.csv) for details):
-The first row is used for the section titles, ie these appear on the left hand side of the final image.
-The order of the columns is important and the columns are displayed in this order:
+The layout of the CSV mirrors the layout of the diagram.
+Each row represents a row in the chart.
+The first column is used as the row title, the second is the colour of the row title bar.

-* column 1 - only the title in row 2 is displayed
+There are three custom titles:

-* column 2 - the stage subtitles
+* the first cell (V1.1) is used for the chart title.
-* column 3 - the 'emotion' rating on a scale of 10 to 100
+* SCORE is used to draw the customer experience curve
-* column 4 - the text notes to accompany the emotion / touch points on the chart
+* the line following is used for the notes within the row
-* column 5 - the notes section for each stage
+* TITLE_BLOCK is used to display a row with simple titles (see example below)

-* column 6 - a section for any opportunites at a given stage
+The roider of the rows can be altered or added to as required.

-The section titles cana be renamed as required, eg to display a timescale instead of pain points.
+The section titles can be renamed as required, eg to display a timescale instead of pain points.

 ## Example screenshot